Adjective for Kids: Definition, Types, Examples & Worksheet

 An adjective is a word that describes a noun or pronoun.
 It tells us more about a person, place, animal, or thing.

-Why Adjectives Are Important
+Why Are Adjectives Important?

 Example: This is a red ball.